alttch/eva3/doc/faq.rst

 In a way, yes.
 As far as `IoT
 <https://en.wikipedia.org/wiki/Internet_of_things>`_ is a part of the
 automation process, we are a part of IoT, in turn.
-However, from the thoursands of components positioning themselves as "IoT", we choose only those working:
+However, from the thousands of components positioning themselves as "IoT", we choose only those working:

 * Reliably